LambdaHack/LambdaHack/README.md

 When creating a new game based on Lambdahack I've found it useful to place completely new content at the end of the content files to distinguish from merely modified original LambdaHack content and thus help merging with new releases.
-Removal of LambdaHack content merges reasonably well, so there are no special considerations.
+Removals of LambdaHack content merge reasonably well, so there are no special considerations.
 When modifying individual content items, it makes sense to keep their Haskell identifier names and change only in-game names and possibly frequency group names.